prebid/prebid-server-java/docs/config-app.md

 It is possible to define how many account-level metrics will be submitted on per-account basis.
 See [metrics documentation](metrics.md) for complete list of metrics submitted at each verbosity level.
 - `metrics.accounts.default-verbosity` - verbosity for accounts not specified in next sections.
-Allowed values: `none, basic, detailed`.
+Allowed values: `NONE, BASIC, DETAILED`.
 Default is `none`.
-- `metrics.accounts.basic-verbosity` - a list of accounts for which only basic metrics will be submitted.
+- `metrics.accounts.BASIC-verbosity` - a list of accounts for which only basic metrics will be submitted.
-- `metrics.accounts.detailed-verbosity` - a list of accounts for which all metrics will be submitted.
+- `metrics.accounts.DETAILED-verbosity` - a list of accounts for which all metrics will be submitted.

 ## Cache
 - `cache.scheme` - set the external Cache Service protocol: `http`, `https`, etc.